ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 The metrics for other object types all begin with the type of that object.

 ## Counters and Gauges
-This exporter currently creates all metrics by default as Gauges in Prometheus, even though some really should be Counters.
-This was part of the original release of the code and changing the behaviour could break existing dashboards.
+This exporter originally created all metrics as Gauges in Prometheus, even though some really should be Counters.
+The default behaviour of the exporter has changed to correctly distinguish between Counters and Gauges.
+If you want to revert to the original behaviour to avoid changing existing dashboards, then the `prometheus.overrideCType` configuration attribute should be set to `false`.
-So it has been left as the default behaviour for now.
-If you want to properly deal with the different types of metrics, then the `prometheus.overrideCType` configuration attribute should be set to `true`.
-The default value for this attribute (currently `false`) will change at the next major version (a breaking change) for this repository.

-If you are using the Event Statistics option to collect metrics, then this configuration is already automatically set to `true`.
+If you are using the Event Statistics option to collect metrics, then this configuration is always automatically set to `true`.
 There are enough other changes when using that collection model that existing dashboards cannot be used without change.
+So there was no real migration concern.

 ## Unavailable queue managers
 If the queue manager is not available, the collector can be configured to continually attempt to reconnect with the